emekdahl/data_science_resources/README.md

 # Data Science Resources

-### Facts are stubborn, but statistics are more pliable. - Mark Twain
+### "Facts are stubborn, but statistics are more pliable." - Mark Twain

 ## Books